swcarpentry/DEPRECATED-bc/version-control/git/remote/Readme.md

 and are up to date, we can make a minor change and send our changes to your fork, the "origin."

-    $ git push origin 2013-01-chicago
+    $ git push origin YYYY-MM-PLACE

 If you have permission to push to the upstream repository, sending commits to that remote is exactly analagous.

-    $ git push upstream 2013-01-chicago
+    $ git push upstream YYYY-MM-PLACE

-In the case of the 2013-01-chicago code, new developer accounts will not allow this push to succeed.
+In the case of the YYYY-MM-PLACE code, new developer accounts will not allow this push to succeed.
 You're welcome to try it though.

 ## git merge : Conflicts